-- On the recommendation of the Board of Education, the Board of Examiners will designate as an examiner in courses members of the personnel who are charged with taking examinations and determining the result thereof.
-The Board of Examiners sets as condition for candidates for appointment as an examiner that they have a University Teaching Quality (UTQ) or equivalent.
-For examiners of graduation projects, other criteria for appointment have been established and published. - 2.
-The board of examiners may appoint experts from outside the institution as examiner.
-Experts from outside the institution are required to have a University Teaching Quality (UTQ) or equivalent.
+On the recommendation of the Board of Education, the Board of Examiners will designate as an examiner in courses members of the personnel who are charged with taking examinations and determining the result thereof.
+The Board of Examiners sets as condition for candidates for appointment as an examiner that they have a University Teaching

-3. The Board of Examiners may appoint ad hoc committees including an assessment committee as referred to in Article 23.
+- Quality (UTQ) or equivalent.
+For examiners of graduation projects, other criteria for appointment have been established and published in the IDE Graduation Manual. - 2.
+The Board of Examiners may appoint experts from outside the institution as examiner.
+Experts from outside the institution are required to have a University Teaching Quality (UTQ) or equivalent. - 3.
+The Board of Examiners may appoint ad hoc committees including an supervisory team as referred to in Article 25.